 If you are aged 55 or over, you will be entitled to the immediate unreduced payment of your L G P S benefits, provided you have met the two-year qualifying period in the Scheme.
 However, any additional pension paid for by Additional Pension Contributions (A P Cs) or by Shared Cost Additional Pension Contributions (S C A P Cs) would be paid at a reduced rate if the retirement occurred before your Normal Pension Age.
 If you have bought additional pension by Additional Regular Contributions (A R Cs), that additional pension would be paid at a reduced rate if the retirement occurs before your pre-1 April 2015 Normal Pension Age which, for most, is age 65.

-Also, if you were in the Scheme on 5 April 2006 and have had no break in membership, you will be entitled to immediate payment if you are aged 50 or over.
+Also, if you were in the Scheme on 5 April 2006 and have had no break in membership thereafter, you will be entitled to immediate payment if you are aged 50 or over.
 Under tax law, any pension benefits paid to you before your 55th birthday are subject to extra tax charges unless certain conditions apply.
 This may apply where you continue in a different employment or start a new employment within six months of leaving.
 This is a complex area and your administering authority or employer will give further details at retirement.

 What happens if I have to retire early due to ill health?